xmos/lib_i2s/doc/rst/i2s.rst

        - 1 (2)

 .. tip::
-   |I2S| "frame-master" is capable of running at higher rates such as 768kHz within a 62.5MIPS logical core using one bit ports for I/O. However, it may be necessary to modify the port timing delays to ensure proper sampling of the data and LRCLK lines.
+   If running at higher rates such as 768kHz, it may be necessary to modify the port timing delays to ensure proper sampling of the data and LRCLK lines.
 There are methods for doing this using pad and/or sample delays however this is beyond the scope of this document.
-Please consult `I/O timings for xCORE200` available on xmos.com for further information.
+Please consult `I/O timings for xCORE200 / xcore.ai` available on xmos.com for further information.